Leavenworth Washington town square with snow all over

 Where to grab a drink in Leavenworth

 While you’re walking around, you’ll notice lots of bars and wineries to get a drink.
-If you have older kids, I highly recommend letting them go off on their own for a half hour or so while the adults relax with a hot toddy or spiced wine.
+If you have older kids, you might want to let them go off on their own for a half hour or so while the adults relax with a hot toddy or spiced wine.
 Maybe try out Icicle Ridge Winery, which is located across from Front Street Park.
 It’s like a tiny log cabin down there, complete with a rock fireplace and log siding.
 Love the cozy atmosphere and yummy drinks!

 What to pack on your trip to Leavenworth during the winter